govenius/pdata/README.rst

   * Uses standard Python flow-control constructs (for, while, if, etc.) for looping over setpoints.
   * The API aims to be self-explanatory, wherever possible.

-In practice, the experimenter calls an explicit :code:`add_points(<new data points>)` function to add rows to a traditional table of data points, with user-defined columns.
+In practice, the experimenter starts by defining the columns for a traditional table of data points, and then calls an explicit :code:`add_points(<new data points>)` to add rows to the table, typically inside a few nested for loops that loop over setpoints.
 In the background, **pdata automatically records all changes to instrument parameters** each time :code:`add_points` is called.

-In addition, pdata provides useful helpers for reading back the data, including automatically recorded instrument parameters, basic helpers for visualization, and good export capabilities to other tools for further analysis.
+On the analysis side, the main functionality of pdata is to provide correct implementations for reading the traditional data table, concatenating multiple data sets, as well as **parsing the automatically stored instrument parameters** (with :code:`dataview` and :code:`add_virtual_dimension()`).

+Pdata also provides basic helpers for quick data visualization (with :code:`basic_plot()`), graphical dataset selection (with :code:`data_selector()`), and live plotting (with :code:`monitor_dir()`).

 Getting started/Full documentation
 ----------------------------------